apache/arrow-experiments/http/get_range/js/server/README.md

 ```

 > [!NOTE]
-> The npm package `serve` _should_ automatically set the `Content-Type` header to `application/vnd.apache.arrow.stream` when serving a file with extension `.arrows`, because [the Arrow IPC stream format is officially registered with IANA](https://www.iana.org/assignments/media-types/application/vnd.apache.arrow.stream).
-Most web servers including `serve` use registration data from IANA to determine the media type of a file based on its file extension and set the `Content-Type` header to that media type when serving a file with that extension.
+> The npm package `serve` _should_ automatically set the `Content-Type` header to `application/vnd.apache.arrow.stream` when serving a file with extension `.arrows`, because [the Arrow IPC stream format is officially registered with IANA](https://www.iana.org/assignments/media-types/application/vnd.apache.arrow.stream) and most web servers including `serve` use registration data from IANA to determine the media type of a file based on its file extension and set the `Content-Type` header to that media type when serving a file with that extension.
 However, this is not working with `.arrows` files in the `serve` package, seemingly because of a problem with the npm package [`mimedb`](https://github.com/jshttp/mime-db) which `serve` depends on.
 So the file `serve.json` is used to set the `Content-Type` header correctly when serving `.arrows` files.